-- Finally, you will see only the rows which contain Harold.
+- Finally, you will see only the rows that contain Harold.

-- Lastly, select those rows manually pressing Ctrl first.
+- Lastly, select those rows manually by pressing Ctrl first.

-Read More: How to Highlight Active Row in Excel (3 Methods)
+Read More: How to Select Specific Rows in Excel Formula

 2. Select Row If Cell Contains Specific Text Using Conditional Formatting